Behaviour and Attitudes

 Our school is founded upon high standards and high expectations of students’ attitude to learning.
 We expect a commitment from all students to the Gildredge House Way in being Ready, Respectful, and Safe.

 The school's aim is to create an ethos and an environment which celebrates diversity and how every child is unique.
 As a result of this, all students feel safe and can learn to interact respectfully, sensibly and maturely with others.
-The development of personal qualities and social skills, and the fostering of socially acceptable behaviour, are therefore integral aspects of the school curriculum
+The development of personal qualities and social skills, and the fostering of socially acceptable behaviour, are therefore integral aspects of the school curriculum.

 At Gildredge House, we understand that relationships are key.
 We have staff who work incredibly hard every day to develop strong relationships with students and parents to ensure they are supported, inspired, and motivated to Aspire in all they do.

-Secondary Phase Ready to Learn Routines
+Ready to Learn Routines

 We have a set of clear routines which enable all staff to help support positive behaviours across the school.